matheus-git/logcast/README.md

     cargo add logcast

 I recommend creating a macro.
 Specify the address and port where the client will listen for logs.
-To view the logs, open another terminal and run a program that listens for UDP messages without exiting, such as ```ncat -ul --keep-open 8080```, as shown in the example below.
+To view the logs, open another terminal and run a program that listens for TCP connections, such as ```ncat -l --keep-open 8080```, as shown in the example below.

     use logcast::send_log;